You have a keyword tool. A content planner (maybe a spreadsheet, maybe Trello). An AI writing assistant. A rank tracker. Maybe a site audit tool too.

 This isn't a linear workflow.
 It's a loop.
 And loops compound.

-After three months, a connected system knows your site deeply — what topics resonate, what competition looks like in your niche, which of your pages are gaining traction and which need help.
+After three months, a connected system knows your site deeply — what topics resonate, what competition looks like in your niche, which pages are gaining traction and which need help.
 A collection of standalone tools still knows exactly as much as it did on day one: nothing about the other tools.

 The hidden cost of "best of breed"